 The Antelope Valley side of the exchange took place in the Aerospace Exploration Gallery at NASA's AERO Institute in Palmdale.
 With help in Jakarta from the U.S. embassy's assistant cultural attaché for youth outreach, Arend Zwartjes, Dryden Distance Learning Network director David Alexander guided local students seated in front of a monitor that displayed their Indonesian counterparts.

-The Indonesian students had been selected from schools in the area and gathered at the embassy, where distance-learning technology at the facility allowed them to view the Americans.
+David Alexander, left, and John O'Shea help moderate the event.
+(NASA Photo/ Tom Tschida) The Indonesian students had been selected from schools in the area and gathered at the embassy, where distance-learning technology at the facility allowed them to view the Americans.
 The local group comprised members of the Dryden-supported FIRST - For Inspiration and Recognition of Science and Technology - robotics teams from Antelope Valley, Techachapi and Lancaster high schools.
 The FIRST organization was established to encourage student interest in science, technology, engineering and mathematics, or STEM, disciplines, an effort on which NASA educational outreach is focused.

 The exchange began with introductions, first by the Antelope Valley students and then by their counterparts.
 Next came video presentations prepared by each group designed to acquaint one side with the culture of the other.